Spatial Fairness: The Case for its Importance, Limitations of Existing Work, and Guidelines for Future Research: Limitations of current spatial fairness work

 \subsection{Spatial fairness definitions: Legal soundness}

-Many fairness definitions have been proposed in fair-AI research \cite{verma2018fairness, mehrabi2021survey}, but most are not directly applicable to spatial fairness due to the challenges specific to spatial data noted in Section \ref{spatial_data}.
-Moreover, many fairness definitions proposed so far will not hold up to legal scrutiny \cite{xiang2020reconciling, wachter2021fairness}.
-They may not be deemed legal in a court of law, and may thus be inapplicable in practice.
-Worryingly, many definitions may be incompatible with U.S. anti-discrimination as well as E.U. non-discrimination law.
+Many fair-AI fairness definitions will not withstand legal scrutiny \cite{xiang2020reconciling, wachter2021fairness}, making them inapplicable in practice.
+Worryingly, they may be incompatible with U.S. anti-discrimination and E.U. non-discrimination law.
 Incompatibility with anti-discrimination law may also be an issue for the handful of spatial fairness definitions proposed so far.
-For example, \cite{shaham2022models} propose two types of spatial fairness: distance-based spatial fairness and zone-based spatial fairness.
-The former is concerned with decision-making scenarios based on an individual's distance from a reference point, such as a shop running a marketing campaign offering discount vouchers.
-However, it is legal to make decisions based on an individual's distance from a reference point.
-The latter definition, zone-based fairness, considers scenarios where an individual's location is taken relative to specific zones.
-It is legal to make a decision based on an individual's location relative to specific zones, unless the zone is directly correlated with a protected attribute, which current work does not distinguish.
-Indeed, school districts, banking and mortgage industries, et cetera use zones to determine school assignment or in the computation to determine mortgage rates.
-To ensure adoption in the real-world, it is imperative that future spatial fairness work is in compliance with legal definitions of anti-discrimination.
+Shaham et al. \citeyear{shaham2022models} propose two definitions: distance-based and zone-based spatial fairness.
+The former focuses on decision-making scenarios based on how far an individual is from a reference point, such as a shop offering discount vouchers to customers within a certain distance.
+The latter considers decisions based on whether an individual falls within particular geographic zones.
+However, both definitions only consider location while evaluating fairness, without accounting for legally protected attributes.
+This substantially limits their real-world applicability, since making decisions based on location alone is not unlawful.
+Related work \cite{sacharidis2023auditing,xie2022fairness} similarly considers fairness only with respect to location, limiting their practical usefulness.
+To ensure adoption in the real-world, it is imperative that future spatial fairness work is aligned with established legal frameworks for anti-discrimination.